rajangangadharan/TidyData/README.md

 # TidyData

+1. Refer to Codebook.txt for the Study Design, the dataset description and instructions to run the script.

+2. Refer to below for the R script

-This R script does the following
+The R script does the following

 1. Reads the Activity labels and Feature Labels into 2 data frames activity_labels and feature_labels